Work. Happy.

 Closing Date

-We have an opening for a Senior Regulatory Toxicologist (Inspector Grade II level) in the Authority under our regulatory mandate for Chemicals in particular our competent authority activities under the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) and Classification, Labelling and Packaging (CLP) Regulations.
+We have an opening for an Inspector Grade III level in the Authority under our regulatory mandate for Chemicals in particular our Competent Authority

-The successful candidate will be part of a multidisciplinary team evaluating and developing scientific and technical opinions on chemical substances.
-The successful candidate will undertake Competent Authority regulatory functions of the Authority at national and EU level.
+activities under the transport of dangerous goods by road legislation (ADR).
+The successful candidate will work within a multidisciplinary team undertaking Competent Authority functions of the Authority at both national and EU level.

-• Contributes to Competent Authority functions for REACH and CLP at national and EU level.
+■ Contributes to Competent Authority functions (for ADR, Transportable Pressure Equipment) at national and EU level as required.

 Essential

-• Primary degree (NFQ level 8 or equivalent) in Science, with further specialisation in human health toxicology.
+■ Primary degree (NFQ level 8 or equivalent) in Science, engineering or other appropriately qualification relevant to the role.

 The following requirements are desirable: